 December 14, 2017

-You might be wondering why stores and payment terminals across the country are now encouraging you to "insert" instead of "swipe."
+You might be wondering why stores and payment terminals across the country are now encouraging you to insert your debit card instead of swiping it.

-“Let me assure you, inserting the chip is worth it for your security," explains Mandi Sievers, Assistant Vice President of Retail Services at Security National Bank.
+“Let me assure you, inserting the chip is worth it for your security," explains Chris Jackson , Assistant Vice President of Retail Services at Security National Bank.

-The small, metallic square available on Security National Bank's new chip-enabled Debit Card — known in the industry as EMV technology — is what sets it apart from previous generations of magnetic stripe Debit Cards.
+The small, metallic square on Security National Bank's new chip-enabled Debit Card — known in the industry as EMV card technology — is what sets it apart from previous generations of magnetic stripe debit cards.

-“The chip prevents someone from stealing card information from a single point of sale or from the card skimming scams that are running rampant right now,” Sievers says.
+“The chip prevents someone from stealing card information from a single point of sale or from the card skimming scams that are running rampant right now,” Jackson says.

 as of March 2017, merchants using chip cards saw a 58% drop in counterfeit fraud from the previous year.

-However, Sievers cautions that consumers still need to be careful about what they purchase online, what websites they buy things from, and suggests that consumers monitor their accounts frequently via online/mobile banking.
-After all, much of the fraudulent activity takes place online occurs regardless of which type of card is used.
+Safer in-person transactions are a big advantage of chip based debit cards.
+However, Jackson cautions that consumers still need to be careful about what they purchase online and what websites they buy things from.
+We recommend consumers monitor their accounts frequently via online/mobile banking.
+After all, most online fraud occurs regardless of which type of credit or debit card is used.

-Security National Bank has always been committed to protecting their customers from fraudulent activity.
+Security National Bank has always been committed to protecting its customers from fraudulent activity.

-“We don't see a lot of fraud,” Sievers adds.
-“This is in large part due to our team of specialists in place who provide education on fraud prevention, , and we have a fraud detection service that monitors for unusual activity.
-Upgrading to the chip cards increases consumer security while giving them a payment method that is accepted around the world — even more widely than the mag stripe.”
+“We don't see a lot of fraud,” Jackson adds.
+“This is in large part due to our team of specialists in place who provide education on fraud prevention, and we have a fraud detection service that monitors for unusual activity.”

 Refer to our Chip Debit Card FAQ page to find an answer, or contact Security National Bank today.